innolitics/rdm/rdm/init_files/documents/cyber_security.md

 # Purpose

-The purpose of this document is to demonstrate the cybersecurity design controls and risk management found in {{device.name}}.
+The purpose of this document is to demonstrate the cybersecurity design controls and risk management found in {{device.name}} for FDA reviewers in a format that closely follows the 2018 Draft Guidance, "Content of Premarket Submissions for Management of Cybersecurity in Medical Devices".

 # Scope